-- 1.Efficiency: For holders of stCELO: Vote for validators in a way to maximize the return.
+- 1.Efficiency: For holders of stCELO: Vote for validators who support Celo most effectively.
 For the community: Ship fast and iterate towards better (and more complex) solutions later on.

 - 2.Neutrality: Cast votes in a comprehensible way, based on objective measures which are important for the protocol to work, or for the Celo ecosystem to function.
 Besides these core caveats, aim to stay neutral in the selection of individual validator groups.

 - 3.Credibility: Our approach should be verifiable by anyone based on on-chain data.

 Based on these principles, establish rules to select the validator groups to vote for with StakedCelo:

 A) Create a shortlist of eligible validator groups